Maintenance Management of Your Company’s PLC

 - Does your maintenance personnel work with PLCs following written company or corporate policy, and procedures?

-If you could not answer with confidence or you answered ‘No’ to any of the above questions, you need to read this article on maintenance management of PLCs.
+If you could not answer with confidence or you answered ‘No’ to any of the above questions, you need to read this article on maintenance management of Programmable Logic Controllers.
 Why?
-Because the PLCs (Programmable Logic Controllers) are the brains of your operation.
+Because they are the brains of your operation.
 When the PLC is not functioning properly, lines shut down, plants shutdown, even city bridges and water stations could cease to operate.
 Thousands to millions could be lost by one little PLC in an electrical panel that you never even knew existed.
 But most importantly, damage to machine and personnel could result from improper maintenance management of your company’s PLCs.

-First I’d like to explain in the most non-technical terms possible, What a PLC is.
+First I’d like to explain in the most non-technical terms possible, what a PLC is.
 As this article is not just for the maintenance technician, but for maintenance managers, plant managers and corporate managers.
-A PLC (Programmable Logic Controller) is the type of computer that controls most machines today.
-The PLC is used to control AND to troubleshoot the machine.
-The PLC is the brain of the machine.
+A Programmable Logic Controller is the type of computer that controls most machines today.
+It is used to control AND to troubleshoot the machine, acting as the brain of the machine.
 Without it, the machine is dead.
 The maintenance technicians we train, are the brain surgeons.
 That is how I explain it to my doctor any way.
 (His mouth drops open, “… you train brain surgeons?”)

 Important Note: Just as a doctor asks the patient questions to figure out what is wrong, a maintenance technician asks the PLC questions to troubleshoot the machine.
 The maintenance technician uses a laptop computer to see what conditions have to be met in order for the PLC to cause an action to occur (like turn a motor on).
 In a reliable maintenance management environment, the maintenance technician will be using the PLC as a troubleshooting tool to reduce downtime.

-A little more detailed definition of a PLC: A programmable controller is a small industrial strength computer used to control real world actions, based on its program and real world sensors.
+A little more detailed definition: A programmable controller is a small industrial strength computer used to control real world actions, based on its program and real world sensors.
 The PLC replaces thousands of relays that were in older electrical panels, and allows the maintenance technician to change the way a machine works without having to do any wiring.
 The program is typically in ladder logic, which is similar to the wiring schematics maintenance electricians are already accustomed to working with.
-Inputs to a PLC can be switches, sensors, bar codes, machine operator data, etc. Outputs from the PLC can be motors, air solenoids, indicator lights, etc.
+Inputs to a PLC can be switches, sensors, bar codes, machine operator data, etc. Outputs can be motors, air solenoids, indicator lights, etc.

 How many PLCs is your bottom line depending on?